cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

 ## Forwards Compatibility

 Data structures & encoding can be versioned at the connection or channel level.
+Channel logic is completely agnostic to packet data formats, which can be changed by the modules any way they like at any time.

 ## Example Implementation